35 Percent in Decimal Form: A thorough look

 The Shortcut Method: Dividing by 100

 There's a quicker way to convert percentages to decimals.
-Since percentages are always based on 100, you can simply divide the percentage value by 100.
+Think about it: since percentages are always based on 100, you can simply divide the percentage value by 100.
 This is equivalent to moving the decimal point two places to the left.

 Practical Applications of 35% and its Decimal Equivalent (0.35)